Learn more about nonprofit marketing consultants here.

 • Website.
 Your website is the face of your organization, and a nonprofit marketing consultant who specializes in website design can help you create a digital hub to store all of your content and make the best possible first impression on new donors.

 • Google Ad Grant.
-Google Ad Grants are a unique marketing opportunity that allows you to amplify your nonprofit’s most important pages for cause-related keywords using free advertising credits.
+Google Ad Grants is a unique marketing opportunity that allows you to amplify your nonprofit’s most important pages for cause-related keywords using free advertising credits.
 A Google Ad Grants consultant can get your nonprofit on the right track toward qualifying for a grant and help make the most of the funding you receive.
+Look for consulting agencies that are Google Partners to ensure you receive quality help.

 • SEO.
 Search engine optimization (SEO) can help more supporters find your content organically through Google searches.
 Launching an SEO strategy isn’t something your nonprofit can just do overnight, however.
 Partner with an SEO nonprofit marketing consultant to learn how to leverage your current content and what new content you should be creating to start ranking on search engines.